Advertisement

 Families can get £125 per student, and £200 for those beginning Year 7 because of the increased costs of starting secondary school.
 Families on certain benefits are eligible – usually, if your child is eligible for free school meals, they will also be eligible for the pupil development grant.
 Check your local authority’s website to see if you can apply.

-The 2023 to 2024 scheme is now open and will close on 31 May, 2024.
+The 2024 to 2025 scheme is now open and will close on 31 May, 2025.

 How can I get help from my school to cover uniform costs?

 If your local council doesn’t offer grants to cover school uniform costs, or if you are not eligible, the next step is to contact your school for help.
 Many schools offer support – including grants of their own, vouchers, or discount schemes.
-Most have second-hand sales, where you can get uniforms for a fraction of the price of new clothes.
+Most have second hand sales, where you can get uniforms for a fraction of the price of new clothes.

-Where else can I get cheap school uniforms?
+Where can I get cheap school uniforms?

 Can I get a school uniform grant from a charity? ?